IGCyukira/i0c.cc/README.md

 ## Configure the redirects source

 You can override the default GitHub location without touching the code.
-Set any of the environment variables below; the runtime will pick them up automatically on Cloudflare (Worker bindings), Vercel (process.env), or Deno Deploy (environment variables/secrets).
+Set any of the environment variables below; the runtime will pick them up automatically on Cloudflare (Worker bindings) or Vercel (process.env).

 - `REDIRECTS_CONFIG_URL` (fallback: `CONFIG_URL`) — absolute URL of the `redirects.json`.
 This short-circuits the repo/branch/path logic.
 - `REDIRECTS_CONFIG_REPO` (fallback: `CONFIG_REPO`) — GitHub repo in `owner/name` form.